-e.
-Roles and Responsibilities of Market & Liquidity Risk Management
+5.5 Roles and Responsibilities of Market & Liquidity Risk Management

-- The Finance department is responsible for developing overall borrowing plan, investment strategy or mandate for the liquidity buffer and maintain contingency funding plan. - The Finance department will be responsible to manage day to day cashflow requirement, mitigate it through changes to funding strategy and liquidity buffer, execute foreign currency hedging where applicable. - The Finance department is responsible for taking appropriate measures to maintain the foreign currency risk exposure within specified limits at all times. - Finance department is responsible to maintain compliance with respect to regulatory guidelines. - The risk team is responsible for defining the methodology for liquidity/funding/currency/interest rate risk assessment in consultation with finance department. - Risk team shall be responsible for monitoring early warning signal, conducting stress test / scenario analysis with respect to Liquidity/funding/currency /interest rate risk.
+- 1. The Finance department is responsible for developing overall borrowing plan, investment strategy or mandate for the liquidity buffer and maintain contingency funding plan. - 2.
+The Finance department will be responsible to manage day to day cashflow requirement, mitigate it through changes to funding strategy and liquidity buffer, execute foreign currency hedging where applicable. - 3.
+The Finance department is responsible for taking appropriate measures to maintain the foreign currency risk exposure within specified limits at all times. - 4.
+Finance department is responsible to maintain compliance with respect to regulatory guidelines. - 5.
+The risk team is responsible for defining the methodology for liquidity/funding/currency/interest rate risk assessment in consultation with finance department. - 6.
+Risk team shall be responsible for monitoring early warning signal, conducting stress test / scenario analysis with respect to Liquidity/funding/currency /interest rate risk.